gtrdp/masters-thesis-guntur/LogBook/02-october.md

 		- show the correlation scatter graph, as found somewhere near sk-learn.
 		- explain the instruments used: tech spech of macbook air.
 	- Email Niels.
+	- Beware of winter break, as everyone is going to be away for vacation.
+		- Preferably to have the thesis done before winter break, as in january Prof Aiello is also gonna be away for sabbatical leave.
+	- Studying for Nederlandse toetsen.
+	- Answering SME questions.

 - **Tue**
 	-